Pixel Duck and Rubber Duck are live. Our most capable motion generation release yet.

 This is very different from using templates.
 Templates give you a fixed design you can edit.
 AI motion graphics give you a custom animation built from your description every time.

-Why Most Creators Are Stuck
+Why Do Most Creators Get Stuck?

 The typical motion graphics workflow looks something like this: